emilioziniades/gossip-gloomers/README.md

-# Gossip Gloomers Puzzles
+# Gossip Gloomers Solutions

-My solutions to [Gossip Gloomers](https://fly.io/dist-sys/)- the Fly.io distributed systems challenges.
+My solutions to [Gossip Gloomers](https://fly.io/dist-sys/) - the Fly.io distributed systems challenges.

 Gossip Gloomers is a series of distributed systems challenges.
 Each challenge requires you to write a node implementation.